eda-ricercatore/gulyas-scripts/notes/python.md

 		\cite[Chapter 4, pp. 124]{Alchin2010}.
 	- Provide an iterator to enumerate plugins mounted to the plugin framework's plugin mount point \cite[Chapter 4, pp. 124]{Alchin2010}.
+	- The metaclass for the plugin framework should register/connect plugins to the plugin mount class by adding the plugin objects to the plugin list (list of plugins) for subsequent access
+		\cite[Chapter 4, pp. 124]{Alchin2010}.
+	- The plugin mount class needs to have a switch to enable or disable the plugin mount (or plugin framework)
+		\cite[Chapter 4, pp. 124]{Alchin2010}.